 Why is it, then, that we talk about the ‘Cambrian Explosion’ but not about a ‘Devonian Explosion’?
 The main reason is that the Cambrian was when nearly all animal phyla first appeared and there are many more animal than plant phyla.
 Most animal phyla consist of marine organisms, a few of which subsequently colonised the land and/or fresh water (e.g. snails).
 Heterogeneous phyla such as arthropods and chordates (vertebrates), both of which first appeared in the Cambrian, really consist of several non-related groups, and some of them are exclusively terrestrial.
 These did not appear until the Devonian, but because they are lumped with the phyla that appeared in the Cambrian, they do not appear quite so revolutionary.

 Some basic body plans are defined by gaps at a lower level of classification than phylum: for example, the gaps between mosses and trees, or between fishes and the earliest tetrapod.
-Plants and animals appeared on land just as suddenly in the Devonian as they did in nearshore marine environments in the Cambrian.
+Plants and animals appeared on land in the Devonian just as suddenly as they did in nearshore marine environments in the Cambrian.
 It was a ‘novelty radiation’, where new biological types appeared, not by evolution from organisms visible earlier in the fossil record, but from off-stage, where they were previously too few and too sparse to be fossilised.

 |Organism type||First appearance|